Akhilesh64/Tensorflow/README.md

 # Tensorflow
-My undergoing work and learning on tensorflow.
+My ongoing work and learning on tensorflow.